Kloster Allerheiligen, Schaffhausen: History

 The development of the city of Schaffhausen is closely linked to the Nellenburg noble family who became extinct around 1100 AD.
-Various archaeological finds and the building of the present church of St. Johann (John) date back to around 1000 AD.
-The Earls (German: Grafen) von Nellenburg recognized the importance of the geographical area as a transshipment of goods on the Rhine river, and the order to bypass the Rheinfall waterfalls, controlled by the Wörth Castle.
-The monastery was founded by Eberhard von Nellenburg in 1049, on 22 November it was consecrated by Pope Leo IX, and in 1064 the construction works were completed.
+Archaeological evidence indicates that the first church of St. Johann was built around 1000.
+Count Eberhard of Nellenburg developed Schaffhausen as a transshipment point for goods carried on the Rhine, which had to be transported overland to bypass the Rhine Falls.
+The monastery was founded by Eberhard von Nellenburg and his wife Ita.
+Its conventional foundation date is 1049, when Pope Leo IX consecrated an altar on 22 November; the first monastery church was consecrated in 1064.
 The church was dedicated to the Saviour, the Holy Cross, the Virgin Mary and All the Saints.
-In 1067 count Eberhard strengthened his rule in Schaffhausen, and received by Pope Alexander II comprehensive protection and sovereign rights for the monastery.
-Allerheiligen became, instead of the Reichenau Abbey, the new grave lay by the founding family, and various renovations and additions.
+In 1067, Eberhard obtained papal protection and privileges for the monastery from Pope Alexander II.
+Allerheiligen replaced Reichenau Abbey as the founding family's burial place and underwent several alterations and extensions.
 Eberhard became after 1075 a Benedictine monk in the abbey, and died there in 1078 or 1079.
 He was buried in the outdoor crypt that was built for the family.